PROJECT-FRONTLINE/teamfrontline/README.md

 ### 2.Integrate your Watson Assistant with Slack

-1.Once you have got your Watson Assistant up and running follow this tutorial https://developer.ibm.com/tutorials/create-crisis-communication-chatbot-integrate-slack/
+1.Once you have got your Watson Assistant up and running follow this tutorial https://developer.ibm.com/tutorials/create-crisis-communication-chatbot-integrate-slack/ and add our dialog skill skill-CDC-COVID-FirstResponder-FAQ.json specially designed for First Responders instead of the dialog skill mentioned in the tutorial.

 ### 3.How to Create an Interactive Dashboard